 - Red Hill Nature Reserve

 Dogs are also allowed off-leash in a number of parks including the following:

 - Uriarra Crossing

 Dog-Friendly National Parks in NSW

 Pet dogs are not allowed in any national park in NSW.
 This even extends to carparks.
-For instance, while it’s usually fine to have a dog in your car when driving through a national park on a publicly accessible road (such as a highway), you are not allowed to stop and visit the national park, even if you leave your dog in your car.
+For instance, while it’s usually fine to have a dog in your car when driving through a national park on a publicly accessible road (such as a highway) unless specifically prohibited, you are not allowed to stop and visit the national park (except use publicly accessible toilets), even if you leave your dog in your car.